 The Genesee County Employees' Retirement System (also known as GCERS) is a contributory agent multiple-employer defined benefit pension plan.
-The GCERS's current-year payroll for all covered employees was \$67,720,817.
+The GCERS's current-year payroll for all covered employees was \$65,511,481.

-The plan covers most employees who are paid by a GCERS employer more than 50% of all compensation received by them for personal services, unless they are a member of the defined contribution plan.
+The plan covers employees who are paid by a GCERS employer more than 50% of all compensation received by them for personal services, unless they are a member of a defined contribution plan.
 Exemptions to the 50% rule include the County Board of Commissioners, Judges and County Juvenile Officers who are paid partially by the County and partially by the State.
 All new-hire General County and certain Community Mental Health new-hire employee groups may only join a defined contribution plan.
 Current membership in the GCERS is comprised of the following:

-Group December 31, 2008
+Group December 31, 2009

-Retirees and beneficiaries Currently receiving benefits 1,438
+Retirees and beneficiaries Currently receiving benefits 1,477

-Vested terminated employees 88
+Vested terminated employees 80

-Active employees: Fully vested Non-vested 598 607
+Active employees: Fully vested Non-vested 560 591

 Number of participating employers 6

 The GCERS was organized pursuant to Section 12a ACT #156, Public Acts of 1851 (MSA 5.333(I); MCLA 46.12a as amended, State of Michigan.
 The GCERS was established in 1946, beginning with the General Unit and the County Road Commission.
 Water and Waste joined the System in 1956, Community Mental Health in 1966, City of Mt.
 Morris in 1969, and the Genesee District Library in 1980.
-The GCERS is regulated under the Genesee County Employees' Retirement System Ordinance, the sections of which have been approved by the Genesee County Board of Commissioners and the State Pension Plan Committee, during its existence.
+The GCERS is regulated under the Genesee County Employees' Retirement System Ordinance, the sections of which have been approved by the Genesee County Board of Commissioners.

-Eligible employee members of GCERS are required to deposit from 0.50% to 6.5% of all monetary compensation, including overtime.
+Eligible employee members of GCERS are required to deposit from 0.50% to 6.5% of eligible monetary compensation.
 Deposits are accumulated in individual accounts for each member remaining in service.
 If a member leaves service, he may withdraw his accumulated contribution together with the interest credited to his account.
 All employers allow members with eight years of service to elect a deferred annuity providing a lifetime benefit.
 Four employers have a fifteen year service provision for the deferred annuity for new employees, each with a different effective date.
 The requirements for regular retirement varies by bargaining group from a 20 to 25 year anniversary date of employment; or age 60 with a minimum of 8 to 15 years of service.
 Full retirement benefits vary by bargaining unit.
 Benefit computations also vary, but generally are computed at final average compensation times the sum of 2.3-2.5% for the first 25 years of service, plus 1% for years of service in excess of 25 years.
 (NOTE: Some contracts allow 2.4% or 2.5% for all years of service.)